-The volunteer Community Service Scholarship program was founded in order to help students develop a love for service to others within their communities.
+The volunteer Community Service Scholarship program was founded to help students develop a love for service to others within their communities.

-Students can earn $100.00 in tuition assistance per semester by volunteering to work 10 hours with an approved community agency or 15 hours assisting offices on campus.
-All participants must register in advance by completing the form below:
+Students can earn $100.00 in tuition assistance per semester by volunteering to work 10 hours with an approved community agency or 15 hours assisting Thomas Nelson offices.
+All participants must register in advance by completing the Community Service Scholarship Registration Form

-Below is a list of local agencies and non-profits who have agreed to be part of our community service efforts.
-Please contact the individual or group listed below directly and discuss ways that you can provide assistance virtually to begin your service hours.
-Print the Community Service Time Sheet found at the end of the list send it to your service site to document the hours worked.
-Send the completed and signed timesheet to Kadisia Archer in the Office of Student Life and Leadership to receive a copy of your award letter the will be sent to the Business office to have the funds credited to your account.
-Funds earned in the current semester can only be used toward tuition and must be used within the next two semesters.
-For example, funds earned during a spring semester can be used to offset $100.00 of summer or fall tuition costs.
-Students can earn $100.00 tuition assistance during each semester of enrollment to be used in a subsequent semester.
+Participation is easy, just the review the list of agencies shown below.
+Contact the agency to discuss ways that you can provide assistance.
+Print the Community Service Time Sheet found at the end of the list send it to your service site supervisor to document the hours worked.
+Send the completed and signed timesheet to Kadisia Archer iat email@example.com to receive your scholarship award.
+A letter will be sent to the Business Ofice to have the scholarship funds credited toward your tuition..
+Please note, funds earned in the current semester can only be used toward tuition and must be used within the next two semesters.
+For example, funds earned during a spring semester can be used toward summer or fall tuition costs.
+Students can earn one scholarship per semester.

 359 Fenwick Road, Bldg 263, Fort Monroe, VA 23651